overlay image

 Click To Explore The Course Combination Grid

-Students can add a third subject or choose from a wide range of elective modules at the start of Year 1 during registration.
-At the end of Year 1, students commit to their two Joint Honours subjects and study these subjects to BA degree level.
+Students can add a third subject or choose from a wide range of elective modules at the start of first year during registration.
+At the end of first year, students commit to their two Joint Honours subjects and study these subjects to BA degree level.
 Popular combinations include: Film Studies and French, Music and Irish, Art History and History, and History and Greek & Roman Civilisation.
-Students on the BA Joint Honours can choose to spend a full year abroad in Year 3 at one of our partner institutions around the world, making it a 4-year degree.
-Students who choose this option graduate with a BA International.

 Humanities (DN530) [4 Year]